 Researchers who are unable to visit Special Collections may submit inquiries via standard mail, telephone, or e-mail.
 Special Collections staff will be able to spend a limited amount of time researching your question.
 Staff may also be able to refer researchers to other resources on and off campus.
 Our small staff, however, cannot undertake extensive research.

 All Researchers are required to fill out a researchers application when visiting Special Collections.
 It can be found to the right under forms.
 There are certain limitations to what can be brought into Special Collections, and used during a research visit.
-The policy governing use of Special Collections and the Flannery O'Connor Collection can be found to the right.
+The policy governing use of Special Collections and the Flannery O'Connor Collection can be found to the left.

 Special Collections provides reproduction of materials on a case by case bases.
 Our full policy on reproduction is available to the right.
 To request reproductions of materials use our Reproduction Request Form found to the right as well.
 It is best to contact Special Collections prior requesting reproduction to ensure that the materials can be reproduced.